-Once FDEM personnel have arrived at the site, an orientation conference will be conducted.
-During this time, the purpose of the site visit and the items FDEM intends to examine will be identified.
-All objectives of the site visit will be explained during this time.
+Once FDEM personnel have arrived at the site.
+FDEM personnel will explain the purpose of the site visit and the items FDEM intends to examine will be identified.
+All objectives of the site visit will be explained during this

 FDEM personnel will review all files and supporting documentation.
-Once the supporting documentation has been reviewed, a tour/visual/spot inspection of equipment will be conducted.
+Once the supporting documentation has been reviewed, a tour visual/spot inspection of equipment will be conducted.

 Each item selected for review should be visually inspected whenever possible.
-Bigger items (computers, response vehicles, etc.) should have an asset decal (information/serial number) placed in a prominent location on each piece of equipment as per sub-recipient agency requirements.
+Bigger items (computers, response vehicles, etc.) should have an asset decal (information/serial number) placed in a prominent location on each piece of equipment as per Sub-Recipient agency requirements.
 The serial number should correspond with the appropriate receipt to confirm purchase.
-Photographs should be taken of the equipment (large capital expenditures in excess of \$1,000, per item).
+Photographs should be taken of the equipment (large capital expenditures in excess of \$1,000. per item).
 If an item is not available (being used during time of the site visit), the appropriate documentation must be provided to account for that particular piece of equipment.